 The Taxable Subsidiaries primarily hold certain portfolio investments for Main Street.
 The Taxable Subsidiaries permit Main Street to hold equity investments in portfolio companies which are "pass-through" entities for tax purposes and to continue to comply with the "source-of-income" requirements contained in the RIC tax provisions of the Code.
 The Taxable Subsidiaries are consolidated with Main Street for U.S. GAAP financial reporting purposes, and the portfolio investments held by the Taxable Subsidiaries are included in Main Street's consolidated financial statements as portfolio investments and recorded at fair value.
 The Taxable Subsidiaries are not consolidated with MSCC for income tax purposes and may generate income tax expense, or benefit, and tax assets and liabilities, as a result of their ownership of certain portfolio investments.
-The taxable income, or loss, of the Taxable Subsidiaries are each taxed at their normal corporate tax rates based on their taxable income.
-The income tax expense, or benefit, if any, and the related tax assets and liabilities, of the Taxable Subsidiaries are each taxed in Main Street's consolidated financial statements.
+The taxable income, or loss, of the Taxable Subsidiaries may differ from their book income, or loss, due to temporary book and tax timing differences and permanent differences.
+The Taxable Subsidiaries are each taxed at their normal corporate tax rates based on their taxable income.
+The income tax expense, or benefit, if any, and the related tax assets and liabilities, of the Taxable Subsidiaries are reflected in Main Street's consolidated financial statements.

 The income tax expense (benefit) for Main Street is generally composed of (i) deferred tax expense (benefit), which is primarily the result of the net activity relating to the portfolio investments held in the Taxable Subsidiaries, including changes in loss carryforwards, changes in net unrealized appreciation or depreciation and other temporary book tax differences, and (ii) current tax expense, which is primarily the result of current U.S. federal income and state taxes and excise taxes on Main Street's estimated undistributed taxable income.
 The income tax expense, or benefit, and the related tax assets and liabilities generated by the Taxable Subsidiaries, if any, are reflected in Main Street's consolidated statement of operations.
-Main Street's provision for income taxes was comprised of the following for the years ended December 31, 2020, 2019 and 2018 (amounts in thousands):
+Main Street's provision for income taxes was comprised of the following for the years ended December 31, 2021, 2020 and 2019 (amounts in thousands):

 Twelve Months Ended December 31,

-2020 2 019 2018
+· 2021 2020 2019

 Current tax expense (benefit):

-Federal \$ 497 \$ 1,019 \$ (2,398)
+Federal \$ (235) \$ 497 \$ 1,019

-State (1,554) 1,408 1,688
+State 3,377 (1,554) 1,408

-Excise 1,647 1,119 1,029
+Excise 2,590 1,647 1,119

-Total current tax expense (benefit) - 590 3,546 319
+Total current tax expense (benefit) 5,732 590 3,546

 Deferred tax expense (benefit):

-Federal (13,082) (1,267) 3,763
+Federal 23,205 (13,082) (1,267)

-State (1,049) (1,037) 2,070
+State 3,926 (1,049) (1,037)

-Total deferred tax expense (benefit) - (14,131) (2,304) 5,833
+Total deferred tax expense (benefit) 27,131 (14,131) (2,304)

-Total income tax provision (benefit) \$ (13,541) \$ 1,242 \$ 6,152
+Total income tax provision (benefit) \$ 32,863 \$ (13,541) \$ 1,242